-Today an automotive service technician must possess a high level of skills and knowledge.
+Today, an automotive service technician must possess a high level of skills and knowledge.
 In the Automotive Certificate program, students learn the skills necessary for an entry-level technician's position.
 The program combines classroom and practical training with on-the-job work experience.
 Students become familiar with the latest technology; earn a certificate and work as an apprentice technician.
 Students gain skills that directly apply to the field of study, prepare for ASE exams and work towards full-time employment.
-All certificate students must complete an internship course with a minimum of 244 hours of work experience at an approved co-op site.
+All certificate students must complete an internship course with a minimum of 244 hours of work experience at an approved site.

 TH LAB CR

-AUTO101 Introduction to Service & Maintenance 1 6 3
+AUTO101 Introd duction to Service & Maintenance 1 6 3

-AUTO102 Suspension & Steering Systems 2 3 3
+AUTO102 Susp ension & Steering Systems 2 3 3

-AUTO103 Basic Electrical 3 3 4
+AUTO103 Basic c Electrical 3 3 4

-AUTO104 Automotive Brakes 2 3 3
+AUTO104 Autor motive Brakes 2 3 3

-AUTO105 Automotive Engines 2 3 3
+AUTO105 Autor motive Engines 2 3 3

-AUTO106 Electronic Systems 2 3 3
+AUTO106 Elect ronic Systems 2 3 3

-AUTO107 Automotive Climate Control 2 3 3
+AUTO107 Autor motive Climate Control 2 3 3

-AUTO108 Automotive Internship 0 15 5
+AUTO108 Autor motive Internship 0 15 5